openstreetmap-polska/fractal/README.md

 You need a PostGIS database populated with OpenStreetMap data along with auxillary shapefiles.
 See [INSTALL.md](INSTALL.md).

-The easiest way to start is probably to deploy a [Docker container](DOCKER.md), which allows to easily preview the changes.
+The shortest way to start is probably to deploy a [Docker container](DOCKER.md), which allows to easily preview the changes.

 If you want to make a production server using Fractal, look at the tutorials at